SunLite9/Linux-Container-Runtime/README.md

   filesystem from inside the container.
-- `ps aux` now correctly shows only the container's own process tree (`/bin/sh` as PID 1 and `ps aux` itself) — the fresh `/proc` mount fixed the Phase 1 gap.
+- `ps aux` now correctly shows only the container's own process tree (`/bin/sh` as PID 1 and `ps aux` itself) — the fresh `/proc` mount fixed the gap noted above.
 - The host's own `/`, `/etc/os-release`, and process list are completely unaffected — the `MS_REC | MS_PRIVATE` remount and the `pivot_root` are
   fully contained within the container's own mount and PID namespaces.

-## Phase 3: cgroups v2 resource limits
+## cgroups v2 resource limits

 ### Design